Battery energy storage plays a key role in enabling the future energy system of the United Kingdom.

 Aside from network balancing, battery storage also provides other fundamental ‘healthy network’ features such as grid stability.
 Where in the event that a major power source, such as a wind farm, goes offline, power from batteries can be deployed instantly to re-balance the network.

-Securing cleaner, lower cost energy in the short-term
+Ensuring cleaner, lower-cost energy in the short term

-Supporting the longer term transition to zero emissions transport and heat
+Supporting the long-term transition to zero-emission transport and heating

 The next 25 years will see electricity demand double as our petrol cars and gas-fired heating systems are replaced by electric versions to achieve the UK’s target of reducing carbon emissions to zero by 2050.